ArashRabbani/3DSYN/README.md

 - β (beta): Controls specific surface area
 - γ (gamma): Controls pore size

-For each new reconstruction, patches are selected based on their position in this 3D feature space, allowing targeted variations while maintaining structural coherence.
+For each new reconstruction, patches are selected based on their position in this 3D feature space, allowing targeted variations while maintaining structural coherence and material texture.

 ## Features